 Natchitoches is a small northwestern Louisiana town near Shreveport that was established in 1714 as the first French colony in the state.
 Each year since 1927, the town celebrates the arrival of the holiday season with the Natchitoches Christmas Festival, making it one of the oldest holiday events in the country.

-Natchitoches is a small town near Shreveport, in northwest Louisiana; it is the original French colony in Louisiana (which dates to 1714).
-Started back in 1927, the town's Christmas Festival is one of the oldest holiday celebrations in the country.
-Visitors can catch the colorful parade, a food market, an arts and crafts fair, live entertainment, riverfront fireworks, and more than 300,000 holiday lights.
-Kids can enjoy children's activities such as cornhusk doll making, Christmas-themed carnival games, live reindeer, performances by local groups, and treats.
+Although it started as a one-day event, the Natchitoches Christmas Festival has evolved into a six-week-long holiday celebration.
+During the event, visitors can catch the colorful parade, a festive food market, an arts and craft fair, live entertainment, riverfront fireworks, and more than 300,000 holiday lights.
+Meanwhile, kids can enjoy children's activities such as cornhusk doll making, Christmas-themed carnival games, live reindeer feeding, performances by local groups, and treats.

 The Natchitoches Christmas Festival runs from mid-November through early January.
 Tickets are required for live music events that take place on Saturdays throughout the festival, but enjoying the lights, sights, and markets are always free.

 Woodstock, Vermont, turns into a winter wonderland each year during Christmastime; a blanket of snow drapes over this charming Vermont town in the Green Mountains and locals revel in the holiday cheer, especially during Wassail Weekend.
 This annual medieval-style event centers around an equestrian parade of more than 50 horses around the village green and includes festivities such as a luminary lighting, a craft fair, and a yule-log fire.
 However, the best part of the event is that all the historic houses and farms around town are decorated from top to toe with wreaths, garlands, and twinkly lights.
 Wassail Weekend is usually held over the first or second weekend in December and is entirely free to attend.